johannfaouzi/johannfaouzi.github.io/index.md

 ### Postdoctoral research

-I just started, so I do not have much to say yet, but I'm working on machine learning for precision medicine in Parkinson's disease, with a focus on cognitive decline and falls.
-I'm under the supervision of Olivier Colliot and Jean-Christophe Corvol.
+I'm working on machine learning for precision medicine in Parkinson's disease.

-More information soon.
+I'm particularly interested in investigating the combination of static and dynamic data in recurrent neural networks and apply such approaches to predict a future outcome.
+I currently focus on the ahead-of-time prediction of cognitive decline in Parkinson's disease.

 ### PhD thesis